Drew Zimmerman

 BIOGRAPHY

 His initial passion was marionette building and performance, having become hooked on the animation of inanimate objects by the television work of Jim Henson and Mabel Beaton, or perhaps earlier (who knows?), in his crib, watching adults make flying objects out of blocks and rattles.
-In the early 80s, his interest led to regular street performances in Headhouse Square.
-Zimmerman collaborated with his brother, Lee, who later had a successful Hollywood stage and television career, using a fiery Jimi Hendrix marionette that Drew helped to build, and dozens of other characters dependent on his older brother’s basic paper-mâché-over-a-wire-frame design.
+In the early 80s, his interest led to regular street performances in Headhouse Square, off South Street.
+Zimmerman collaborated with his brother, Lee, who later had a successful Hollywood stage and television career, using a fiery Jimi Hendrix marionette that Drew helped to build, and dozens of other characters that used his older brother’s basic paper-mâché-over-a-wire-frame design.

 By 1990, when he was hired to make props for The Bozo Show on local Philadelphia station WGBS-TV, Zimmerman had begun using the technique of coloring a sculpture’s surface with paper strips of “found” newspaper advertisements.
 The results retained the texture and marvel of beautiful objects made from ordinary trash.
 The wonderful feel of a paper-mâché surface was more desirable than the plastic touch of acrylic paint; torn strips of complimentary colors laid side-by-side were lovelier and more expressive than brushwork.
 He thrived on the slow, slow accumulation of narrow, wafer-thin bits that was most suited to his self-taught technique.

-In the mid-Aughts, Zimmerman's first projects were marionette musical satires, for which he wrote the scripts and the score, built the characters and sets, and operated the digital camera.
-(Pitcher: Bugs Bunny; catcher: Bugs Bunny; center field: Bugs Bunny, and so forth!)
+After eight years teaching high school English in a Philadelphia public school, Zimmerman's first projects in the mid-'aughts were marionette musical satires for which he wrote the scripts and the score, built the characters and sets, and operated the digital camera.
+(Pitcher: Bugs Bunny; catcher: Bugs Bunny; center field: Bugs Bunny!)
 In a parallel development, he began to use paper-mâché as a portrait-making material.
 An innovation in his work was the use of a cardboard undercarriage that added relief to a flat surface, taking advantage of the sculptural properties paper and paste have over paint on canvas.
 The method, which he called “relief-collage,” led to the inclusion of his work in several exhibitions for the Art in City Hall program, directed by Tu Huynh.
 Toying With Art was the first of these, its call for artists practically jumping off the page, considering his use of paper.
-Other early shows that included his unique pieces were the Betsy Meyer Memorial exhibits of ‘08 and ‘09 at the Main Line Art Center.
-Both venues had a mission of community engagement, and Zimmerman was, after all, an indigenous artist.
+Other shows to include his unique pieces were the Betsy Meyer Memorial exhibits of ‘08 and ‘09 at the Main Line Art Center.
+The venues in City Hall and Haverford had a mission of community engagement, and Zimmerman was, after all, an indigenous artist.

 Showing juried work sparked an invitation in 2010 to join the Muse Gallery artists’ co-op on Second Street in Old City.
 He exhibited in their group shows, organized a juried presentation of local artists, and had two shows of his own, Do I Amuse You? in 2011 and What I Don’t Know Can’t Hurt You in 2012.
 Zimmerman’s first two-year tenure with the Muse Gallery included 12 months when he was its director.
 (He belonged to the organization for another two-year service in 2020-2022, the highlight of which was his solo show Guerrilla Theater in 2021.)
 Prominent juried exhibitions in which Drew Zimmerman participated over the last decade included two invitations to join Art of the State in Harrisburg, in 2011 and 2015.
-On the first occasion, his relief-collage was chosen as the Second Prize winner in the craft category, and he had two three-dimensional representations chosen for the next one.
+On the first occasion, his relief-collage Atlas was chosen as the Second Prize winner in the craft category, and for the second one, he had two three-dimensional representations chosen, including Penelope.
 In 2019, he showed in the Crafting Narratives exhibition for Art in City Hall, and he was selected to participate with three separate works of free-standing sculpture for Art in the Time of Covid, presented by the Atlantic Highlands Art Council in winter of 2020.

 Drew Zimmerman Photo-Biography